Love hotel: Hong Kong

-There are three predominant chained hourly hotel groups (Victoria, Park Excellent, and Kowloon Tong) in Hong Kong since the 90s, as the economy was booming.
+There are three predominant chained hourly hotel groups (Victoria, Park Excellent, and Kowloon Tong) in Hong Kong since the 1990s, as the economy was booming.
 There were hundreds of nightclubs opening, and many of those girls offer prostitution service (both hourly, overnight), where people usually opted for the cheaper option (hourly) and that play a big role in the growing trend of hourly hotels.
-But after the era of 2010s, hourly hotels are mainly for couples, because having a personal place is becoming a luxury most people cannot afford.
+In the 2010s onward, hourly hotels are mainly frequented by young couples, who would not otherwise have access to a private space for intimate activities.

 Japan

 The history of love hotels (ラブホテル, rabu hoteru) can be traced back to the 17th century, in the early Edo period, when establishments appearing to be inns or teahouses with particular procedures for a discreet entry or even with secret tunnels for a discreet exit were built in Edo and in Kyoto.
 Modern love hotels developed from the chaya (茶屋) tea rooms used mostly by prostitutes and their clients but also by lovers.
-After World War II, the term lit. "bring-along inn" (連れ込み宿, tsurekomi yado) was adopted, originally for simple lodgings run by families with a few rooms to spare.
+After World War II, the term "bring-along inn" (連れ込み宿, tsurekomi yado) was adopted, originally for simple lodgings run by families with a few rooms to spare.
 These establishments appeared first around Ueno, Tokyo in part due to demand from Occupation forces, and boomed after 1958 when legal prostitution was abolished and the trade moved underground.

 The introduction of the automobile in the 1960s brought with it the "motel" and further spread the concept.
 Japanese housing trends at the time were characterized by small homes with sleeping areas being used as common areas during the day and, as a result, little opportunity for parents to engage privately in intercourse.
 Married couples therefore, began to frequent love hotels.
 By 1961, there were around 2,700 tsurekomi inns in central Tokyo alone.
 Hotels of the time featured unusual attractions such as swings and vibrating beds.
 The Meguro Emperor, the first castle-style love hotel, opened in 1973 and brought in an average of approximately ¥40 million monthly.

 In 1984, the Businesses Affecting Public Morals Regulation Law placed love hotels under the jurisdiction of the police.
 For that reason, new hotels were built to avoid being classified as "love hotels"; the garish, over-the-top, bizarre designs and features of the past were significantly downplayed.
 Beginning in the 1980s, love hotels were also increasingly marketed toward women.
 A 2013 study showed that couples' selections of rooms at love hotels were made by women roughly 90% of the time.
 The Businesses Affecting Public Morals Regulation Law was amended in 2010, imposing even stricter limitations and blurring the line between regular hotels and love hotels.
 Keeping in mind legislation and a desire to seem more fashionable than competitors, an ever-changing palette of terms is used by hotel operators.
 Alternative names include "romance hotel", "fashion hotel", "leisure hotel", "amusement hotel", "couples hotel", and "boutique hotel".

 Love hotels have enough cultural significance to be added to the first edition of emojis in Unicode 6.0.